Josh BishopWeb Content Manager

 Josh Bishop has been part of the Public Affairs and Marketing team since January 2015.
 As web content manager, Josh is responsible for creating, updating and maintaining Hope's web content, as well as training and equipping others on campus to do the same.
 The goal of his team is to bring consistency in brand, voice, tone, style and quality across the website.

-Before coming to Hope, Josh spent nine years writing, editing and publishing for print and digital media.
+Before coming to Hope, Josh spent almost a decade writing, editing and publishing for print and digital media.
 Most recently, he was a writer for a communication firm in Grand Rapids, Michigan.

 Why I love Hope